-Litigation concerning government procurement is infrequent, and there were no related cases reported in the previous year.
+Litigation concerning government procurement is infrequent, and there were no related cases of note reported in the previous year.
 Historically, decisions have primarily reinforced existing principles, and the application of judicial review to a government decision has been difficult.
 However, litigation may increase going forward as suppliers activate their rights under the Government Procurement Act to apply to the Federal Court for an injunction or compensation for contravention of the CPRs.

 III SCOPE OF PROCUREMENT REGULATION

 There are typically two types of regulated government bodies for procurement purposes: